philip98/philip98.github.io/conferences.md

 # Conferences and Seminars

 ## 2025
+* 26–30 May: Research visit to FAU Erlangen
+    * 26 May: *Conformal 4-Point Functions and Their Representation Theory*, talk about my preprint[^casimir] with [Mikhail Isachenkov][isachenkov].
 * 20–24 January: [Workshop 1: Intertwining Operators and Geometry][parisw1] of
 the [thematic trimester on Representation Theory and Noncommutative Geometry][paris] at the Institut Henri Poincaré in Paris